vgarmes/vgarmes.github.io/src/content/blog/astro-fonts-api-optimization.md

 ![Network tab showing the downloaded font files](./images/astro-fonts-api-network.webp)

 14 font files on initial load!
-Even worse, I noticed a strange flash where the text briefly appeared much larger before settling into place.

 Digging into the resulting HTML `<head>`, I found that:

 1. The API was generating 14 @font-face rules, one for each variation.

-2. The fallback font in use was Arial, which didn’t match `Inter` in size or spacing — causing that jarring layout shift.
+2. The API also has some fallback optimization, in my case the fallback that it picked is Arial.

 3. By default, Astro seems pretty generous with what it includes — pulling in many subsets (`cyrillic-ext`, `cyrillic`, `greek-ext`, and more).